 He then contrasts his present life with that which has been and wishes "to shine in use".
-He also says that he will not be alive for any more years and wishes that before he is laid to rest he wants to become a discoverer of new things.
+He also says that he will not be alive for many more years, and wishes that before he is laid to rest he might become a discoverer of new things.
 His spirits are very high and his ambition is to follow knowledge even beyond the seas.

-He also says that in his absence his son Telemachus will be the king of Ithaca and he will try in every possible way to civilize his rugged and savage people by slow degrees and try to make them useful and good.
-Moreover, his son knows what his duties towards his family are and he will also properly worship his household gods.
-While he goes abroad his son will remain at home and perform all the duties that are expected of the head of a family.
-All preparations for Ulysses's departure have been completed - the sails of his ship full of air and his mariners are prepared to sail with him to meet any and every kind of adventure that comes their way.
+He also says that in his absence, his son Telemachus will be the king of Ithaca and hopes that he will try in every possible way to civilize a rugged and savage people by slow degrees and make them useful and good.
+Moreover, his son knows what his duties towards family are, and he will also properly worship his household gods.
+While Ulysses goes abroad, his son will remain at home and perform all the duties that are expected of the head of a family.

+All preparations for Ulysses' departure have been completed - the sails of his ship are full of wind and his mariners are prepared to sail with him to meet any and every kind of adventure that comes their way.
 His mariners are undaunted and have never known any fear.
-They have been "free hearts, free foreheads" and though as old as he himself is yet they and he are alike inspirits.
-Like him his mariners also believe that though death is an unfailing certainty yet before death and even in old age "some work of noble note" can be done.
-For they were the people who "strove with gods" in the past.
+They have been "free hearts, free foreheads" and though as old as he himself is, yet they and he are alike in spirits.
+Like Ulysses, his mariners also believe that though death is an unfailing certainty, yet before death and even in old age "some work of noble note" can still be done.
+This zest they derive from tha fact that they were the people who "strove with gods" in the past.
 All is ready for his departure.
 It is the evening time, the moon is visible in the sky and the sea seems to invite the mariners with many kinds of noise.
-Ulysses asks his mariners to get ready immediately for "pushing off", because his ambition is to reach the legendary

-"Happy isles" where he hopes to see his great ancestor Achilles face to face.
+Ulysses asks his mariners to get ready immediately for "pushing off", because his ambition is to reach the legendary "Happy isles" where he hopes to see his great ancestor Achilles face to face.

 He now regrets that he and his mariners are now not in possession of that energy and vigour that were theirs in their former youthful days when they could move "earth and heaven".
 They have now been considerably weakened both by fate and by time.
 But for them there is no cessation from activity.
 They are all of "One equal temper of heroic hearts" and by defying both time and fate they must continue their old mission "to strive, to seek, to find and not to yield".